AlvaroM99/Excel---Gantt-Chart-for-Project-Management/README.md

 ![Doc6 1](https://github.com/AlvaroM99/Excel---Gantt-Chart-for-Project-Management/assets/129555669/108b9041-7da9-43bd-9a2f-c177de83cf44)

+### 6.2.
+Visualizing the information in the Timeline Area

 <p align="justify"> We can now use this information to visualize the project time span in the timeline area.
 We will make use of the row that is right on top of the current timeline and add a conditional formatting rule to these cells.
 We want to format all cells for which the date in the timeline is greater than or equal to the "project_start" and smaller than or equal to the "project_end" (*).
 All the cells for which this condition is true shall get a neat green background fill.
 That seems to work pretty well, but it still doesn't look perfect because the row still has this standard height, which is a bit over the top.
 So, we need to make this row much tighter.
 We will remove this temporary unicode icon description and set a row height to 6 pixels.
 We will add a similar conditional formatting rule to the actual timeline date rows.
 The formula for this rule is exactly the same, but for this one, we just make the background a bit darker by changing the fill to this slightly darker gray tone.
 Both these conditional formattings in combination result in a pretty refined visualization of the project time span.
 With any change in the schedule, may it be a change in task durations or a change in a dependency structure, this visualization smoothly updates to always capture the full project time span.
 In addition, this feature becomes even more valuable whenever we have a really large project because once we scroll down and the upper stages are not visible anymore, we still see the overall project time span in relation to the currently visible items, which is pretty amazing. </p>

 ```